-- Point to the pictures and ask the children to tell you what they think the Bebop characters are doing.
-Let them answer in Language 1. - Play the audio and have the children listen to the song as they point to the pictures. - Play it again and ask them to do the actions as they are sung.

-2 Sing the Action Song: Today at School.
+- Listen and do the actions. - Point to the pictures and ask the children to tell you what they think the Bebop characters are doing.
+Let them answer in Language 1. - Play the CD and have the children listen to the song as they point to the pictures. - Play it again and ask them to do the actions as they are sung. - Sing the Action Song: Today at School. - Say each line of the song.
+Ask the children to repeat as they do the corresponding actions along with you. - Play the song again.
+Ask the children to sing along as they do the actions.